 SIRIUS XM has entered into various programming agreements under which SIRIUS XM's obligations include fixed payments, advertising commitments and revenue sharing arrangements.
-Amounts due under such agreements are payable as follows: \$331 million in 2018, \$306 million in 2019, \$259 million in 2020, \$175 million in 2021 and \$52 million in 2022.
+In addition, SIRIUS XM has entered into certain music royalty arrangements that include fixed payments.
+Amounts due under programming and music royalty agreements are payable as follows: \$430 million in 2019, \$335 million in 2020, \$218 million in 2021, \$79 million in 2022 and \$38 million in 2023.
 Future revenue sharing costs are dependent upon many factors and are difficult to estimate; therefore, they are not included in the amounts above.
+In addition, SIRIUS XM has entered into agreements related to certain satellite and transmission costs, sales and marketing costs and in-orbit performance payments to the manufacturer of its satellites.
+Amounts due under these agreements are payable as follows: \$146 million in 2019, \$69 million in 2020, \$20 million in 2022, \$13 million in 2022 and \$10 million in 2023.